 Ornamental and Livestock vinyl posts and rail fences are the cost-effective way to mark your property line and keep pets and horses in without worrying about substantial upkeep costs.
 The durability of a vinyl post and rail fence ensures less breakage.
 More…

 Traditionally, post and rail fences were made of wood, an abundant material all over the densely forested Eastern United States and Canada.
 Often made of hardy chestnut wood, they required only a few tools to construct, so they were simple and easy for property owners to build.
 However, the upkeep of a wooden fence can be quite significant, with frequent painting and repair of broken boards.
 This makes the choice of a wooden fence less than ideal.

 This is why, at Fencing Direct, we offer vinyl post and rail fences.
-For the homeowner who likes the classic look of a post and rail fence, we provide UV-resistant vinyl fencing with a lifetime warranty.
-We take the tradition of yesteryear and combine it with the practical and economic benefits of vinyl fencing, so that your property is protected, your livestock fenced in, and the upkeep on your fencing is reduced.
+We provide UV-resistant vinyl fencing with a lifetime warranty for the homeowner who likes the classic look of a post and rail fence.
+We take the tradition of yesteryear and combine it with the practical and economic benefits of vinyl fencing so that your property is protected, your livestock is fenced in, and the upkeep on your fencing is reduced.